Nothing compares to this one.

 These go fast and taste amazing still warm!

-I can never make enough of these, that's why they are a cookie jar favorite!
+I can never make enough of these, so they are a cookie jar favorite!

 Cinnamon Spice and Everything Nice